sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 ## Helper Commands

 Some helper commands used while developing this project.

-They were originally meant to create .NET 5 project and I kept them intact here as a reference guide.
+They were meant to create .NET 5 project and I kept them intact here as a reference guide.
 If you need to learn syntax for .NET 6 please look into "minimal" project.

 ### Entity Framework